agconti/cookiecutter-django-rest/{{cookiecutter.github_repository_name}}/README.md

 ```

 # Automated Deploying
 Deployment is handled via Travis.
-When builds pass it will automatically deploy that branch to Heroku.
+When builds pass Travis will automatically deploy that branch to Heroku.
 Enable this with:
 ```bash
 travis setup heroku
 ```